Whether you are developing iOS or Android apps, you need to think about the best way to get your users to give you the permissions you need.

 I will repeat it again and again — try not to be annoying.

-Don’t force users to do anything and respect them.
+Don’t force users to do anything.
+Respect them.
 People really appreciate it when you’re honest and respectful towards them, even in the application.
-Let the experience be as smooth as possible and try to not get in a way.
-Go through your app, find what features need users’ permissions and figure out what is the best way of asking for it.
-You can be sure that if you put users first, they will love your app and share it with others.
+Let the experience be as smooth as possible and try not to get in a way.
+Go through your app, find what features need users’ permissions, and figure out what is the best way of asking for them.
+You can be sure that if you put users first.
+They will love your app and share it with others.